Yoast/wordpress-seo/readme.txt

 	* Updated de_DE, ru_RU, zh_CN
 * Bugfixes
     * Make rel="publisher" markup appear on every page
     * Prevent empty property='article:publisher' markup from being output
+    * Fixed twitter:description tag should only appears if OpenGraph is inactive
+    * og:description will default to get_the_excerpt when meta description is blank (similar to how twitter:description works)

 = 1.4.10 =